adamchel/stitch-js-sdk/stitch_sdks.rst

        * (REQUIRED)
        *
        * The actual API key.
 This should only be a non-empty optional when the
-       * API key is created.
+       * API key is first created.
 Fetched API keys should always have an empty
        * optional for their key property.
        */
       key: Optional<string>